maxall41/RustSASA/README.md

 ## License
 MIT

-## Version 0.6.0 (Latest update)
+## Version 0.7.0 (Latest update)

-* RustSASA now excludes hydrogens by default and uses ProtOr radii for improved accuracy.
-Hydrogens can be included by passing `--include-hydrogens` (or API equivalent).
-If you include hydrogen atoms, you should also provide a custom atomic radii file designed to work with the hydrogens you are including.
-See README and documentation for more information.
+* RustSASA now excludes HETATM records (non-standard amino acids and ligands) by default.
+This can be overridden by passing `--include-hetatoms` (or API equivalent).
-* Improved error handling and reduced code duplication.
+* Improved CLI error reporting and handling.
+* Added support for customizing number of threads used for parallelization.
+This can be done via `--threads` (or API equivalent).
+* RustSASA now throws an error if an atom is not found in the provided/default radii config.
+This error can be ignored via `--allow-vdw-fallback`  (or API equivalent).
+* Paper updated to include single-threaded RustSASA benchmark among other changes.

 ## Building from source